Lazare Carnot: Political career

 After the Legislative Assembly was dissolved, Carnot was elected to the National Convention in September 1792.
 He spent the last few months of 1792 on a mission to Bayonne, organizing the military defense effort in an attempt to ward off any possible attacks from Spain.
-Upon returning to Paris, Carnot voted for the death of King Louis XVI, although he had been absent for the debates surrounding the Trial of Louis XVI.
+Upon returning to Paris, Carnot voted for the death of Louis XVI, although he had been absent for the debates surrounding his trial.
 By mid-February Carnot proposed that annexation be undertaken on behalf of French interests whether or not the people to be annexed so wished.
+Following the king's veto of the Assembly's efforts to suppress nonjuring priests on 27 May, on a proposal of Carnot and Servan in the Assembly to raise a permanent militia of volunteers on 8 June, and the reinstatement of Brissotin ministers dismissed on 18 June, the monarchy faced an abortive demonstration of 20 June.

 On 14 August 1793 Carnot was elected to the Committee of Public Safety, where he took charge of the military situation as one of the Ministers of War.
 He was friendly with Johan Valckenaer who tried to hasten the invasion of the Dutch Republic.

 With the establishment of the Directory in 1795, Carnot became one of the five initial directors.
 For the first year, the Directors did well working harmoniously together as well as with the Councils.
-However, difference of political views led to a schism between Carnot and Étienne-François Letourneur, followed by François de Barthélemy, on the one side, and the triumvirate of Paul François Jean Nicolas, vicomte de Barras, Jean-François Rewbell, and Louis Marie de La Révellière-Lépeaux on the other side.
+However, difference of political views led to a schism between Carnot and Étienne-François Letourneur, followed by François de Barthélemy, on the one side, and the triumvirate of Paul François Jean Nicolas, vicomte de Barras, Jean-François Rewbell and Louis Marie de La Révellière-Lépeaux on the other side.
 Carnot and Barthélemy supported concessions to end the war, and hoped to oust the triumvirate and replace them with more conservative men.
 After Letourneur had been replaced by another close collaborator of Carnot, François de Barthélemy, both of them, alongside many deputies in the Council of Five Hundred, were ousted in the Coup of 18 Fructidor (4 September 1797), engineered by Generals Napoleon Bonaparte (originally, Carnot's protégé) and Pierre François Charles Augereau.
 Carnot took refuge in Geneva, and there in 1797 issued his La métaphysique du calcul infinitésimal.